centwave/CWAnimatedMenu/README.md

 6. master button rotation angle<br/> - optional
 7. enabled value of animation of master button<br/> - optional

-# if you have any questions, feel free to ku4n.wordpress.com leave a message to me.
+<b>if you have any questions, feel free to ku4n.wordpress.com leave a message to me.</b>
-# besides, if you find any bugs, please tell me.
+<b>besides, if you find any bugs, please tell me.
 I really appreciate it.
-Thanks!
+Thanks!</b>